alecramsay/pg/docs/workflow.md

 * Add the baseline map as a Custom Overlay -- no fill, line thickness = 2
 * Download the map image, using right-click in Chrome

-(7) Finally, Analyze the Official & Notable maps, using the analyze_state.py script
+(7) Analyze the Official & Notable maps, using the analyze_state.py script

+(8) Finally, map the regions identified above, using the map_regions.py script